-Debris – Organic
+Debris – Organic material

-Quite often strainers are damaged during storms.
+Quite often strainers are damaged during floods.

 If not secured properly, they can be blown away.
 However, with all the organic debris flying around and getting washed down through the pipes, the strainer (which is doing its job), accumulates a large amount of debris.
 Much more than normal.